seesarahcode/bookbee_final/README.md

 14. Users can opt out of all or by book review emails
 15. Users can configure their email preferences
 17. Books must have a picture associated with them to be approved
+18. Admins can block users from creating ratings or reviews in the system
 23. Users can invite other users